zmcartor/homestead-guide/source/expanse.rst

 ********************************************************************************
-Ether
+Expanse
 ********************************************************************************

 What is expanse?
 ================================================================================

-Ether is the name of the currency used within Expanse.
+Expanse is the name of the currency used within Expanse.
 It is used to pay for computation within the EVM.
 This is done indirectly by purchasing gas for expanse as explained in _`gas`.

 Denominations
 --------------------------------------------------------

-Expanse has a metric system of denominations used as units of Ether.
+Expanse has a metric system of denominations used as units of Expanse.
 Each denomination has its own unique name (some bear the family name of seminal figures playing a role in evolution of computer science and cryptoeconomics).
-The smallest denomination aka *base unit* of Ether is called Wei.
+The smallest denomination aka *base unit* of Expanse is called Wei.
 Below is a list of the named denominations and their value in Wei.
-Following a common (although somewhat ambiguous) pattern, Ether also designates a unit (of 1e18 or one quintillion Wei) of the currency.
+Following a common (although somewhat ambiguous) pattern, Expanse also designates a unit (of 1e18 or one quintillion Wei) of the currency.
 Note that the currency is not called Expanse as many mistakenly think, nor is Expanse a unit.

 +-------------------------+-----------+-------------------------------------------+